 Step 1: Forwarding Your Abuse Mailbox

 Forwarding your abuse reports to Abusix for processing is easy and beneficial to your organization.
 We will parse your abuse data and extract numerous details that will give you an exact idea of what is happening on your network.
-Abuse reports sent to the abuse@ role address ([email protected]) should be forwarded by “aliasing” your abuse@ role address to the SMTP email address provided to you as shown below.
-Abuse mailbox forward for Guardian Ops If you want to send reports received at an email address other than the abuse@ role address, make sure to “alias” that address to the SMTP email address provided as well.
+Abuse reports sent to your abuse@ role address (e.g., [email protected]) should be forwarded to the SMTP email address (Datachannel) provided by Guardian Ops.
+You can send multiple mailboxes to one SMTP Datachannel, but we recommend creating a single Datachannel for each mailbox.
+Make sure your email forward sends an actual copy of the original email and doesn’t package it into a new email.
+Abuse mailbox forward for Guardian Ops

-⚠️ Forwarding from an email client does not work!
+⚠️ Forwarding from an email client is not supported!

-Forwarding using an email client changes the formatting of messages, and every email client changes the formatting differently.
+Forwarding using an email client changes the formatting of messages, headers, and every email client changes the formatting differently.
+Therefore we can’t guarantee reliable parsing.

 Step 2: Ingest Selected Customer Data with API Resolving